-To facilitate plan review, the 2013 IRWM Plan is organized in accordance with DWR's IRWM Plan Standards established by the 2012 IRWM Program Guidelines (DWR, 2012).
-Table 1-3 summarizes how the 2013 IRWM Plan chapters correspond with required elements of the IRWM Program Guidelines.
-Figure 1-1 (page 1-2) presents a schematic depicting how the chapters of this 2013 IRWM Plan are organized to establish Plan goals and objectives, select water management strategies, establish regional priorities, and identify how the Plan is to be implemented.
-Remaining chapters of the 2013 Plan address conformance with state-mandated planning elements as set forth in the IRWM Program Guidelines.
+To facilitate plan review, the 2019 IRWM Plan Update is organized in accordance with DWR's IRWM Plan Standards established by the 2016 IRWM Program Guidelines (DWR, 2016).
+Table 1-3 summarizes how the 2019 IRWM Plan Update chapters correspond with required elements of the IRWM Program Guidelines.
+Figure 1-1 (page 1-2) presents a schematic depicting how the chapters of these 2019 IRWM Plan Update are organized to establish Plan goals and objectives, select water management strategies, establish regional priorities, and identify how the Plan is to be implemented.
+Remaining chapters of the 2019 Plan Update address conformance with state-mandated planning elements as set forth in the IRWM Program Guidelines.